 What is the L1 Visa Maximum Stay?

-There are two different categories of U.S. visas: immigrant and nonimmigrant.
-An immigrant visa is for foreign nationals who intend to live and work permanently in the United States, whereas a nonimmigrant visa is for foreign nationals looking to enter the United States on a temporary basis.
+The length of stay under a US visa will largely be determined by whether the visa is classed as an immigrant or nonimmigrant visa.
+An immigrant visa allows foreign nationals to live and work permanently in the United States, whereas a nonimmigrant visa is for foreign nationals to enter and remain in the United States on a temporary basis.

 In either case, the employee must have been working within this role for at least one year out of the preceding three years and be intending to undertake the same or similar role in the United States.